8go/matrix-commander/README.md

                         of HTML tags are accepted by Matrix.
   -z, --markdown        Send message as format "MARKDOWN".
 Details:: If not
                         specified, message will be sent as format "TEXT".
-E.g. that allows sending of text formatted in MarkDown language.
+E.g. that allows sending of text formatted in Markdown language.
   -k, --code            Send message as format "CODE".
 Details:: If not
                         specified, message will be sent as format "TEXT".
 If